 In December 2021, TopCo LP's limited partnership agreement was amended to commit HFP to contributing no more than 50.0% of either \$15,000 or 2.0% of total commitments to TopCo LP in respect of Management Team Commitments for Helios Fund IV and future Helios Funds ("Management Team Commitment") in exchange for pro rata limited partnership interest not subject to management fees and carried interest.
 Contributions in excess of this limit require consultation in good faith with the company and with Fairfax.
 This represents 50% of the Helios Holdings Group's management team commitment and is to be contributed to TopCo LP by HFP as the TopCo LP Class A Limited Partnership Interest holder.
-On December 14, 2021, TopCo LP issued a capital call for \$4,718 to HFP as the TopCo LP Class A Limited Partnership Interest holder to fund 50.0% of the Management Team Commitment and HFP recognized a \$4,718 increase in the investment in TopCo LP Class A Limited Partnership Interest and a corresponding increase in payable to related parties.
-On February 21, 2022, Helios Fund IV received additional limited partnership commitments, thereby reducing the company's commitment with respect to Management Team Commitments for Fund IV and resulting in an equalization capital adjustment of \$652 to the company.
-At March 31, 2022, the company's remaining capital commitment to TopCo LP with respect to the Management Team Commitment was \$3,434.
+On December 14, 2021, TopCo LP issued a capital call for \$4,718 to HFP as the TopCo LP Class A Limited Partnership Interest holder to fund 50.0% of the Management Team Commitment for Fund IV and HFP recognized a \$4,718 increase in the investment in TopCo LP Class A Limited Partnership Interest and a corresponding increase in payable to related parties.
+On February 21, 2022, Helios Fund IV received additional limited partnership commitments, thereby reducing the company's commitment with respect to Management Team Commitments for Fund IV and resulting in the receipt of an equalization capital adjustment of \$652 to the company on April 28, 2022.
+On May 27, 2022, HIP Equity IV received a return of capital of \$695 from Fund IV thereby reducing the company's commitment with respect to Management Team Commitments for Fund IV.
+At June 30, 2022, the company's remaining capital commitment to TopCo LP with respect to the Management Team Commitment was \$4,129.

-In 2021, TopCo LP declared a distribution of \$7,733 and accordingly, the company recorded a receivable from related parties of \$7,733.
+In 2021, TopCo LP declared a distribution of \$7,733 and accordingly, the company recorded a receivable from related parties of \$7.733.